Social Safety in Research

 Artists-researchers should be able to do their research in a socially safe environment.
-ARIAS partner-institutions all strive to create open and welcome work and research conditions for everyone – this is expressed, maintained and improved through the respective institutions’ social safety codes.
-Gathered below are direct links to the codes of each partner institution in English.
+ARIAS partner-institutions all strive to create open and welcoming work and research conditions for everyone – this is expressed, maintained and improved through the respective institutions’ social safety codes.
+Gathered to the right are direct links to the codes of each partner institution in English.

 If you feel that the environment in which you do research is not safe; if the research conditions you work in do not mirror the values of the institution; if academic integrity is being harmed; if you experience inappropriate behaviour and your boundaries are being disrespected, these codes are guidelines for finding safe ways and confidential support for dealing with your issue.

-A recommended first step is talking to a Confidential Advisor of the school you are affiliated with as artist-researcher, you find contact information below (the selection is focused on employees / researchers).
+A recommended first step is talking to a Confidential Advisor of the school you are affiliated with as artist-researcher, contact information is to the right of this page (the selection is focused on employees / researchers).
 The advisors are there to listen to you, to help understand what is at stake, and how the issue could be best dealt with.
 They’ll treat your complaint with great confidentiality and never act without your permission.

 → Confidential Advisor for PhD’s: Inger Leermans email@example.com